Chris-Graffagnino/slackelot/README.md

 send_message(message, webhook_url, pretext=pretext, title=title, author_name=author_name, color=color)
 ```

-A nice feature for paid Slack teams is the option to mention another subteam, (ie. channel).
+Paid teams have the option to mention other subteams, (ie. channel).
 In that
 case, you might append something like this to your message:

 `'\n<!subteam^ID|HANDLE>'`